oracc/oracc-rest/README.md

 ```
 This will start the server on port 5000 (by default) and expose the endpoints.
 To run the server on a different port, specify (e.g.) `flask run --port 3000`,
-and adjust the port number in the curl calls to `localhost/search` etc.
+and adjust the port number in the curl calls to `localhost/search` etc (see below).
 Additionally, this starts the server in development mode, so any changes to the
 code should be picked up automatically and make the server restart.

-## Calling the ORACC's web server search functionality
+## Calling ORACC's web server search functionality

 The search can be accessed at the `/search` endpoint of a server running
 ElasticSearch and the ORACC web server in this repo, e.g.: